 - How dependent is the practice of any key income earners?

 - If you fell ill at the practice, would it still be profitable?

 - If not, what would need to be done to make it profitable in such a scenario?

 If you have no idea to such questions, then you have your work cut out, and you really need to get your house in order to ensure you achieve the sale you want in the timeline you want, else you will struggle to get a qualified buyer, with the right money, for your dental practice.

-Step Two: Raise your profitability to sell your dental practice
+Step Two: Raise your profitability to sell a dental practice

 The times of using a % of your revenue figure as a metric for valuing a dental practice are truly gone.
-Whilst revenue may inflate your ego, it will be your profit that will determine your valuation and the price you sell your practice.
+Whilst revenue may inflate your ego, it will be your profit that will determine your valuation and the price you sell a dental practice for.
 A valuation of your goodwill will more than likely be based on profitability, whilst using turnover purely as a secondary indicator.